 Teaching Assistant: Mrs McDonald

 Teacher: Mrs Collins

-Quality Text (Autumn 1): ‘War Horse’ by Michael Morpurgo.
+Quality Text (Autumn 1 and 2): ‘War Horse’ by Michael Morpurgo

-The year begins with the children extending their historical knowledge by learning about both WW1 and WW2.
+The year begins with the children extending their historical knowledge by learning all about WW1.
 Starting with WW1, the children will learn about the British Empire in 1910 before developing an understanding of how the war began in 1914 following the assassination of Archduke Franz Ferdinand through research and drama activities.
 From this, the children will be encouraged to think about how soldiers were recruited to the war and they will research, design and create a WW1 trench in DT.

 This is an exciting topic, which focuses on a range of Geography and Science objectives linked to the planet Earth.
 Children will learn about how living things have changed over time and will look at how fossils provide information about living things that inhabited the Earth millions of years ago.
 They will learn about how living things produce offspring of the same kind, but normally offspring vary and are not identical to their parents.
 They will also explore how animals and plants are adapted to suit their environment in different ways and that adaptation can lead to evolution.
 Moving onto a Geography focus, children will learn the names and locations of key topographical features such as mountains and explain how these have changed over time.
 They also explore volcanoes and earthquakes, looking at plate tectonics and the ring of fire.
 Children will have the opportunity to produce a watercolour painting in the style of the Quality Text ‘The Story of Life’.